The Streak (professional wrestling): The beginning of the Streak (1–0)

-Major feuds (8–0)
+Major feuds (5–0)

-At the 1996 Royal Rumble, The Undertaker faced Bret Hart for the WWF Championship, but an interference by Diesel cost him the match.
-As revenge, The Undertaker cost Diesel his WWF Championship match at In Your House: Rage in the Cage.
-The two settled their feud at WrestleMania XII, which would be Diesel's final match at the annual event before leaving the company and moving to WCW a month later.
+At the 1996 Royal Rumble, The Undertaker faced Bret Hart for the WWF Championship, but Diesel cost him the match due to interference.
+As revenge, The Undertaker cost Diesel his WWF Championship match at In Your House: Rage in the Cage the following month.
+The two settled their feud at WrestleMania XII, which would be Diesel's final match at the annual event before leaving the company and moving to WCW a couple of months later.
 Diesel lost via pinfall after The Undertaker delivered the Tombstone Piledriver.

-In February 1997, Shawn Michaels vacated the WWF Championship 3 days before In Your House 13: Final Four leaving the championship to be decided at the event in a four corners elimination match between The Undertaker, Bret Hart, Vader and "Stone Cold" Steve Austin".
+In February 1997, Shawn Michaels vacated the WWF Championship 3 days before the In Your House 13: Final Four event, leaving the championship to be decided at the event in a four corners elimination match between The Undertaker, Bret Hart, Vader and "Stone Cold" Steve Austin.
 Hart won the match and the championship, but lost it to Sycho Sid in a match the following night on Raw.
 While Hart and Austin continued their feud, The Undertaker challenged Sid for the WWF Championship at WrestleMania 13.
 Hart interfered in the match at WrestleMania 13 by hitting Sid with a steel chair.
 The Undertaker followed up the chair shot by Hart with a Tombstone Piledriver to Sid before pinning him to claim the WWF Championship for the second time, his first reign in five years.

 At SummerSlam 1997, The Undertaker lost the WWF Championship to Bret Hart after an accidental attack by special guest referee Shawn Michaels, setting up a Hell in a Cell match between the two at Badd Blood: In Your House.
-During the match, Kane was brought by Paul Bearer to cost The Undertaker the match.
-After being defeated by Michaels at the 1998 Royal Rumble in a casket match thanks to Kane, following which Kane locked The Undertaker in the casket and set it on fire, The Undertaker challenged Kane to a match at WrestleMania XIV.
+During the match, Kane was introduced by Paul Bearer to cost The Undertaker the match.
+After being defeated by Michaels at the 1998 Royal Rumble in a casket match thanks to Kane, Kane locked The Undertaker in the casket and set it on fire, leaving people to presume The Undertaker had met his demise.
+However, The Undertaker would return a month later and challenged Kane to a match at WrestleMania XIV.
 After Kane had kicked out of two Tombstone Piledrivers (the first man ever to do so), The Undertaker delivered a third to pick up the win over his (storyline) brother.

-Late-1998 saw the creation of The Undertaker's Ministry of Darkness, it reignited his pursuit for the WWF Championship.
+Late-1998 saw the creation of The Undertaker's Ministry of Darkness, and in turn, reignited his pursuit for the WWF Championship.
 Along the way, he opted to switch targets, and aimed to take control of the entire World Wrestling Federation.
 In feuding with The Corporation, The Undertaker faced the stable's enforcer, Big Boss Man at WrestleMania XV inside Hell in a Cell.
 The first WrestleMania match to take place inside Hell in a Cell ended when The Undertaker executed a Tombstone Piledriver to Big Boss Man, who was then hanged from a noose with the help of The Brood and Paul Bearer.
-The match is regarded as one of the worst Hell in a Cell matches of all time.
+The match is regarded as one of the worst and most controversial Hell in a Cell matches of all time.